aws-samples/aws-iot-device-provisioning-via-sideload-reg-codes-with-s3-upload/README.md

 also then be able to complete the demo as previously described.
 Please note the token expires in 5 minutes.

 4. If successful, the IoT client should now be able to complete the demo on its own.
-You'll know everything was successful when the last output from the IoT client is "Successfully uploaded data to S3".
+You'll know everything was successful when the last output from the IoT client is "Successfully uploaded object to S3 via Boto".
 Open the S3 bucket that was created in the CloudFormation template and confirm that the sample data is shown there with a key prefix of "<tenant>/<thing_name>/sample_data_".

 ## Cleanup